-The Definition of Accredited Investor and How It Might Change Under JOBS Act 3.0
+The Definition of Accredited Investor and How It May Change

 With so many private placement opportunities reserved only for “accredited investors,” it’s little wonder that at PENSCO, we’re often asked to define the term.
 Under the current accredited investor definition, determining whether or not you qualify as an accredited investor is relatively straightforward.